Giving to the Community

 Volunteer as a Greeters and Team Leader Volunteers

+Team Leaders & Garden Greeters play a vital role in creating a warm and welcoming atmosphere during Volunteer Nights.
 You do not have to have experience with the garden to volunteer as a Greeter or Team Leader.
 Our Garden Coordinator and support team will let you know how to greet and direct volunteers during the Volunteer Nights.
 This is a great position for anyone who likes to meet new people.
 It is also a wonderful position for any student looking for leadership opportunities.
-We are looking to fill 20 Greeter and Team Leader spots for the 2023 Season.
-The time commitment is One Volunteer Night (3 hours) – or as many Volunteer Nights as you would like to volunteer!
-Sign Up Here
+The time commitment is One Volunteer Night – or as many Volunteer Nights as you would like to volunteer!

 Corporations/ Schools/ Community Groups